danimnunes/RSSNotify/README.md

           RECEIVER_EMAIL: ${{ secrets.RECEIVER_EMAIL }}
         run: python rss_notifier.py

+      - name: Upload seen posts
+        uses: actions/upload-artifact@v3
+        with:
+          name: seen_posts
+          path: seen_posts.txt
+          if-no-files-found: warn

+      - name: Commit and push updates to seen_posts.txt (if changes detected)
+        run: |
+          # Check if there are changes to seen_posts.txt
+          git diff --exit-code seen_posts.txt || (git config --global user.email "github-actions[bot]@users.noreply.github.com" && git config --global user.name "github-actions[bot]" && git add seen_posts.txt && git commit -m "Update seen_posts.txt with new entries" && git push)

 ```
+- In the YAML file:

+The cron schedule defines that the workflow will run every 30 minutes.
+You can adjust this as needed.

+The workflow checks for new RSS posts, sends email notifications, and uploads the seen_posts.txt file as an artifact.

+It will commit and push the seen_posts.txt file only if there are new entries to be added, skipping the commit if no changes are detected.

+- Configure GitHub Actions Permissions:

+Ensure that the GitHub Actions workflow has the necessary permissions to commit and push changes back to the repository.
+In this YAML file, the contents: write permission is enabled to allow GitHub Actions to commit changes to seen_posts.txt.

 If you want to run it manually, you can trigger the workflow by clicking Run workflow in the Actions tab on GitHub.

 ### Step 7: Test the Setup